andyvroberts/crimson/README.md

 As of April 2023, this file contained approx. 28 million records and was 4.6Gb (uncompressed).

-The latest dated records within this file can be up to 1 or 2 months old (the file is updated only periodically from the smaller yearly version).
+The latest dated records within this file can be up to several weeks old (the file is updated only periodically from the smaller yearly version).
 To find the newest date in the file, sort by column 3.
 ```
 sort -t',' -k3 pp-complete.csv | head -1
 ```